Mihaiii/semantic-autocomplete/README.md

 ![](https://raw.githubusercontent.com/Mihaiii/semantic-autocomplete/main/gif-20240430-032634.gif)

 ## v5 MUI support
 This component works with both v5 and v6 MUI.
+It was not tested by the author on lower MUI versions.

 ## How to install
 Install: